-This learning guide is developed to provide you the necessary information regarding the following content coverage and topics:
+This learning guide is developed to provide you the necessary information regarding the following content coverage and topics -

-- Identifying workplace problems - Initiating short term action to resolve the immediate problem - Analyzing problems for any long term impact and assessing - Encouraging a team member to participate in solving the problem - Taking follow up action to monitor the effectiveness of solutions.
+- Identifying and considering workplace problems - Initiating short term actions of resolving immediate problem - Analyzing problems long term impact - Assessing potential solutions of consultation with relevant colleagues - Encouraging participation of team members solving of raised problem - Taking follow up action of monitoring effectiveness of solutions in the workplace

-This guide will also assist you to attain the learning outcomes stated in the cover page.
-Specifically, upon completion of this learning guide, you will be able to:
+This guide will also assist you to attain the learning outcome stated in the cover page.
+Specifically, upon completion of this Learning Guide, you will be able to -

-- Conduct how to Identify workplace problems - Undertake how Initiate short term action to resolve the immediate problem - Analyze problems for any long term impact - Encourage a team member to participate in solving the problem - Conduct how take follow up action to monitor the effectiveness of solutions.
+- Identify and considering workplace problems from - Initiate short term actions of resolving immediate problem - Analyze problems long term impact - ❖ Assess potential solutions of consultation with relevant colleagues - Encourage participation of team members solving of raised problem - ❖ Take follow up action of monitoring effectiveness of solutions in the workplace

 - 1. Read the specific objectives of this Learning Guide. - 2.
-Follow the instructions described below. - 3.
-Read the information written in the "Information Sheets".
+Follow the instructions described in number 3 to 7. - 3.
+Read the information written in the "Information Sheets 1, 2, 3, 4, 5 & 6".
 Try to understand what are being discussed.
-Ask your trainer for assistance if you have hard time understanding them. - 4.
-Accomplish the "Self-checks" which are placed following all information sheets. - 5.
-Ask from your trainer the key to correction (key answers) or you can request your trainer to correct your work.
-(You are to get the key answer only after you finished answering the Self-checks).
+Ask you teacher for assistance if you have hard time understanding them. - 4.
+Accomplish the "Self-check 1, 2, 3, 4, 5 & 6" in page 6,8,12, 14, 16, 18,& 21. - 5.
+Ask from your teacher the key to correction (key answers) or you can request your teacher to correct your work.
+(You are to get the key answer only after you finished answering the Self-check 1). - 6.
+If you earned a satisfactory evaluation proceed to "Information Sheet 2".
+However, if your rating is unsatisfactory, see your teacher for further instructions or go back to Learning Activity #1.